JuliaManifolds/Manopt.jl/joss/paper.md

 xMean3 = get_solver_result(o)
 values = get_record(o)
 ```

+# Other software

+There are two projects that are similar to `Manopt.jl`, though less flexible for example concerning the stopping criteria, which are [`Manopt`](https://manopt.org) in Matlab and [`pymanopt`](https://pymanopt.org) in Python.
+Similarly [`ROPTLIB`](https://www.math.fsu.edu/~whuang2/Indices/index_ROPTLIB.html) is a package for optimization on Manifolds in C++.
+While all three packages cover some algorithm, most are less flexible for example in stating the stopping criterion, which is fixed to mainly maximal number of iterations or a small gradient.
+Most prominently, `Manopt.jl` is the first package that also covers methods for high-performance and high-dimensional nonsmooth optimization on manifolds.

+# Quality control and contributions

+`Manopt.jl` uses GitHub Actions and a continuous integration testing with the most recent version of Julia all supported versions of Julia
+ on macOS, Linux and Windows.
+The tests cover most of the library and can also be run locally in Julia REPL with `]test Manopt`
+Support and submission of contributions to the library are handled through the GitHub repository via issues or by pull requests
 # Requirements

 `Manopt.jl` is based on `ManifoldsBase.jl`.
 This package is available in the general Julia registry.
 Using it together with `Manifolds.jl` is recommended, since this package provides a library of manifolds.